AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-multidimensions.md

      ![Drag individual dimensions](assets/dimensions-add-individually.png)

    * Select up to 5 dimensions in the component menu and drag them into the freeform table.
-Dimensions are added to the table from left to right in the order you select them.
+Dimensions are added to the table from left to right in the order that you select them.

      To select multiple dimensions, hold the ***Command*** key (on Mac) or the ***Ctrl*** key (on Windows).